 UNAUTHORIZED ROOM CHANGES.
-The room change policy was developed to help promote the safety and security of the residents by allowing University officials to know exactly where students are residing.
-All room changes should be completed in full compliance with room change policy.
+All room changes or building transfers should be completed in full compliance with room change/hall/apartment transfer policy.
 This also includes the unauthorized use of an empty suite room.
-Any student who moves from his/her assigned room or building without written consent of the Department of Residence Life will be charged an administrative fee of \$100.00 and will be subject to disciplinary proceedings.
-It will be the decision of the Department of Residence Life to approve or disapprove any resident staying in the unauthorized room.
+Any student who moves from his/her assigned room or building without written consent of the RHD and/or the Department of Residence Life will be charged an administrative fee of \$100.00 and will be subject to disciplinary proceedings.
+It will be the decision of the RHD and/or the Department of Residence Life to approve or disapprove any resident staying in the unauthorized room.
 Regardless, the resident will be charged the \$100.00 unauthorized room change fee.
 In most circumstances, the resident will have to move back to the original room assignment.
+The room change/hall/apartment transfer policy was developed to help promote the safety and security of the residents by allowing University officials to know exactly where students are residing.

-NON-ENROLLED RESIDENTS.
-Residents must be enrolled by the 8th class day at Sam Houston State University to live in campus housing.
-Non-enrolled residents will be notified by letter and will have 48 hours to provide proof of enrollment to the Residence Life Office or have their hall staff officially check them out of their room.
-Failure to comply with conditions of the letter will result in a \$100.00 fine each time they are in noncompliance.
-Non-enrolled residents who have not provided proof of enrollment or have not checked out with staff will be charged \$75.00 to have the doors re-keyed.
+UN-ENROLLED RESIDENTS.
+Residents must be enrolled at Sam Houston State University to live in campus housing.
+Un-enrolled residents will be notified by letter and will have 48 hours to provide proof of enrollment to the Residence Life Office or have their hall staff officially check them out of their room.
+Failure to comply with conditions of the letter will result in a \$100.00 fine each time they are in non-compliance.
+Un-enrolled residents who have not provided proof of enrollment or have not checked out with staff will be charged \$75.00 to have the doors re-keyed.
 In addition to the re-key, disciplinary action may be taken.
 Further action may involve the University Police Department.